School Council and Equality Champions

 • Have a voice and help other learners to have a voice with having discussions in class.

-• Encourage other learners in class to use ‘I said, you did’ slips.
+• Encourage other learners in class to use Earwig to make suggestions and receive feedback from school council meetings

 • Help make decisions to better the school.

 The School Council is made up of elected members from each class across the school.
-They meet on a weekly basis, under the guidance of one of our Compassionate Schools Coaches, Emily Smith, to consider issues raised by their peers through using the “you said, we did” system.
+They meet on a weekly basis, under the guidance of one of our Compassionate Schools Coaches, to consider issues raised by their peers through using our Earwig system.

 Councillors are expected to assume a responsible role in support of their peers throughout the school day.
 The School Council looks at everyday aspects of the life of the school.
 It might also take on significant projects to bring about lasting improvement to the school – for example, there is a current initiative to develop the school grounds and for Quest to acheive the silver Rights Respecting School Award.